phpro/http-tools/README.md

 $httpClient = SymfonyClientFactory::create($middlewares, $options);

 // You can always create your own factory if you want to have more control or want to use another tool!

+// If you are using guzzle, you can both use guzzle and httplug plugins.
+// You can wrap additional httplug plugins like this:
+$httpClient = PluginsConfigurator::configure($httpClient, $middlewares);
 ```

 ### Configuring the client through plugins